danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 ## GIS Eligibility

-A factor that can drastically influence the decision to delay OAS is eligibility for the [Guaranteed Income Supplement](https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security/guaranteed-income-supplement.html) (GIS).
+A factor that should influence the decision to delay OAS is eligibility for the [Guaranteed Income Supplement](https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security/guaranteed-income-supplement.html) (GIS).
 GIS is a non-taxable benefit provided to low-income seniors in Canada who are already receiving OAS.
 It's designed to top up their income, ensuring that even those with minimal financial resources can maintain a basic standard of living.

 It's important for the prototype calculator to take GIS into account because it can significantly increase the monthly payment amounts that a person could receive starting at age 65.
 And if this person were to delay taking OAS, they are necessarily also delaying GIS, because GIS is only available to those claiming OAS.
 This additional income can make a crucial difference to the standard of living for someone who is low income.
 And yet, many low income seniors are delaying OAS.